carpentries-incubator/logistic-regression-public-health/_episodes/01-introBinary.md

   - "The odds equal the ratio of the probability of success and one minus the probability of success.
 The odds quantify how many times more likely success is than failure."
   - "The log odds are calculated by taking the log of the odds.
 When the log odds are greater than 0, the probability of success is greater than 0.5."
 questions:
-  - "How are probabilities of success and failure calculated?"
+  - "How can we calculate probabilities of success and failure?"
-  - "How is the expectation of a binary variable interpreted?"
+  - "How do we interpret the expectation of a binary variable?"
-  - "How are the odds calculated and interpreted?"
+  - "How can we calculate and interpret the odds?"
-  - "How are the log odds calculated and interpreted?"
+  - "How can we calculate and interpret the log odds?"
 teaching: 10
 execises: 10
 ---